unpoly/unpoly2-slides/slides.md

 request.abort()
 ```

-This emits a new event `up:layer:aborted`.
+This emits a new event `up:request:aborted`.

 We already learnt that user navigation now aborts existing requests.\
 You may opt in and out of this with the `{ solo }` flag.